Exhausting families of representations and spectra of pseudodifferential operators: Topology on the spectrum and strictly norming families

-Let us discuss now in more detail the relation between the concept of exhausting family and the simpler (to check) concept of a full family.
-The following theorem describes the class of $C^*$-algebras for which every exhausting family is also full.
+Let us discuss now in more detail the relation between the concept of invertibility sufficient family and the simpler (to check) concept of an exhausting family.
+The following theorem studies $C\sp{\ast}$-algebras with the property that every invertibility sufficient family is also exhausting.
 It explains Example \ref{ex.commutative2} and Remark \ref{rem.metrisable}.